Bio:

 It's diverse nature is held against it in some

 quarters but it's long been a staple for psych collectors.
-It sold reasonably well
+It sold reasonably well at the time

 but now it's become somewhat harder to find in good condition.